 2.10 The council currently disregards the whole amount of War Widow and War Disablement pensions when calculating income for Housing Benefit and the Council Tax Reduction Scheme.
-In the year 2018/19 expenditure was £6,134 and at the 11th November 2019 for 2019/20 is £6,277 has been paid as a result of disregarding War Widow and War Disablement pensions to assist customers.
-The full year estimate is £7,000.
+In the year 2020/21 expenditure was £6,329.92 and at the 18th October 2021 for 2021/22 is £8,432.17 has been paid as a result of disregarding War Widow and War Disablement pensions to assist customers.
+This is also the full year estimate.